-A number of reducing methods are used to detect α -amylase activity including the 3,5dinitrosalicylic acid (DNSA),13 Nelson-Somogyi (NS),42 copper-bicinchoninate (CuBic)43 and the Park and Johnson (PJ)44 method.
+A number of reducing methods are used to detect α -amylase activity, including the 3,5-dinitrosalicylic acid (DNSA), 13 Nelson-Somogyi (NS), 41 copper-bicinchoninate (CuBic), 42 and the Park and Johnson (PJ) 43 method.
 All these methods are based on measuring the oxidizing ability of reducing sugars.
-Sugar molecules act as reducing agents as long as they contain an aldehyde group and exist in an open chain structure.
-Monomeric sugars exist in aqueous solution in equilibrium between their open chain and ring structures but only the open structures are responsible for their reducing activity.
-During dimer formation, the aldehyde group of one of the sugar is buried in the glycosyl bond making it incapable of acting as a reducing agent anymore.45
+Sugar molecules act as reducing agents as long as they contain an aldehyde group and exist in an open-chain structure.
+Monomeric sugars exist in aqueous solution in equilibrium between their open-chain and ring structures but only the open structures are responsible for their reducing activity.
+During dimer formation, the aldehyde group of one of the sugars is buried in the glycosyl bond, making it incapable of acting as a reducing agent anymore.
+50

 Among the reducing sugar methods, the DNSA method is the most commonly used protocol for measuring α -amylase activity.
-The DNSA method was first described to determine reducing sugars in normal and diabetic urine.^{13,46} The method was later optimized by Noelting & Bernfeld47 to measure reducing sugars released by the action of α -amylase and has also been widely used to measure other carbohydrase activities.^{48-50} The common steps involved in the DNSA method can be summarized as follows, step 1: addition of enzyme and starch into test tubes, step 2: addition of DNSA reagent; step 3: heating; step 4: cooling; step 5: addition of distilled water; step 6: transfer of the reaction mixture into a cuvette or microtitre plate and finally step 7: measurement of absorbance at 540 nm.
-Though this method is the most cited method in literature to assess α -amylase activity, there are some significant drawbacks.
+The DNSA method was first described to determine reducing sugars in normal and diabetic urine.
+13,51 The method was later optimized by Noelting and Bernfeld to measure reducing sugars released by the action of α -amylase and has also been widely used to measure other carbohydrase activities. $^{53-55}$ The common steps involved in the DNSA method can be summarized as follows.
+Step 1: addition of enzyme and starch into test tubes; step 2: addition of DNSA reagent; step 3: heating; step 4: cooling; step 5: addition of distilled water; step 6: transfer of the reaction mixture into a cuvette or microtitre plate; and finally, step 7: measurement of absorbance at 540 nm.
+Though this method is the most cited method in the literature to assess α -amylase activity, there are some significant drawbacks.